seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

 ### Backward simulation

-{>>As I mentioned at more than one time during conversations you need to discuss the adjoint wavefield as well including a movie.
-This can be done very succinctly. <<}

 The adjoint wave-equation for an adjoint source (data residual) ``\delta d(x,y,t;x_r, y_r)`` located at ``(x_r, y_r)`` is given by

 ```math {#WEa}